 When it comes to picking a water bottle for daily use, portability, insulating properties, and durability are all important considerations.
 But different people have differing priorities.
-So instead of coming up with a single best pick, we tested 22 different bottles made from various materials to come up with a number of suggestions that should fit most people.

 Why get a reusable water bottle?